-Migrating a standalone application server: Checklist
+Migrating a z/OS stand-alone application server: Checklist

-Activities for migrating a standalone application server to WebSphere Application Server Version 7.0 after you generate the appropriate Job Control Language (JCL) jobs include activities related to general preparation, transaction-log clearance, and node migration.
+Activities for migrating a stand-alone application server to WebSphere Application Server Version 8.0 after you generate the appropriate Job Control Language (JCL) jobs include activities related to general preparation, transaction-log clearance, and node migration.
 Use the following checklist as a quick reference to these activities.
-Follow the instructions that were generated by the z/OS Migration Management Tool or the zmmt command to complete the process of migrating your standalone application server to Version 7.0.
+Follow the instructions that were generated by the z/OS Migration Management Tool or the zmmt command to complete the process of migrating your stand-alone application server to Version 8.0.

-You can find more details about migrating a standalone application server in "Preparing to migrate a standalone application server" on page 38 and "Migrating a standalone application server on the z/OS operating system" on page 58.
+You can find more details about migrating a stand-alone application server in "Preparing to migrate a z/OS stand-alone application server" on page 39 and "Migrating a stand-alone application server on the z/OS operating system" on page 62.